KamilLenartSK/Notes-Observations/OOP/fundamental concepts.md

 # Freestyle, raw version

+## OOD and OOP

+- designing systems is hard!
+- the game of trade-offs
+  - code understandability vs changeability
+-

 ## OOP Programs comprise objects

 - Object encapsulates data , its **state**, together with methods that operate on that data.